cli-guidelines/cli-guidelines/content/_index.md

 So, while we still have it, we should try to maximize its utility and accessibility.

-A lot has changed about how we program computers since The Art of UNIX Programming—last published in 2003—laid out standards and best practices for how programs run from the shell should behave.
+A lot has changed about how we program computers since those early days.
 The command line of the past was _machine-first_: little more than a REPL on top of a scripting platform.
 But as general-purpose interpreted languages have flourished, the role of the shell script has shrunk.
 Today's command line is _human-first_: a text-based UI that affords access to all kinds of tools, systems and platforms.